Fi Mini vs 3+ is not really a small-dog vs big-dog decision like marketing suggests.

 Design, Durability, and Daily Handling

-The Series 3 → 3+ Upgrade Trap
+The Fi Series 3 to 3+ Upgrade Trap

 Used-Buyer Warning: